 (7) Grievances on the Amount of the Re-determined Rent and Time for Payment.
-In the event that a tenant files a grievance as to the amount of a re-determined rent within 14 days of the LHA's notice of the re-determined rent, the tenant shall continue to pay the rent then in effect (unless the re-determined rent is lower) until disposition of the grievance.
-Following disposition of the grievance, the tenant shall forthwith pay any additional amounts determined to have been due but not paid since the effective date set out in the notice of re-determined rent or the LHA shall credit the tenant with any amounts paid but determined not to have been due.
-In the absence of a grievance, the re-determined rent shall be paid beginning on its effective date.
+In the event that a Tenant files a Grievance as to the amount of a re-determined rent within 14 days of the LHA's notice of the re-determined rent, the Tenant shall continue to pay the rent then in effect (unless the re-determined rent is lower) until disposition of the Grievance.
+Following disposition of the Grievance, the Tenant shall forthwith pay any additional amounts determined to have been due but not paid since the effective date set out in the notice of re-determined rent or the LHA shall credit the Tenant with any amounts paid but determined not to have been due.
+In the absence of a Grievance, the re-determined rent shall be paid beginning on its effective date.

 (8) Nondisclosure or Misrepresentation of Income.
-If a tenant shall misrepresent, fail to disclose, or fail to disclose in a timely manner pertinent information which would increase net household income, upon request tenant shall pay the balance of rent, which otherwise should have been paid.
+If a Tenant shall misrepresent, fail to disclose, or fail to disclose in a timely manner pertinent information which would increase net Household income, upon request Tenant shall pay the balance of rent, which otherwise should have been paid.
 Interest on such balance may be charged in accordance with law.
-Such misrepresentation or nondisclosure without good cause shall constitute cause for termination of the lease and eviction of the tenant if the consequent underpayment of rent was 10% or more of the monthly rent which should have been paid.
+Such misrepresentation or nondisclosure without good cause shall constitute cause for termination of the lease and eviction of the Tenant if the consequent underpayment of rent was 10% or more of the monthly rent which should have been paid.

 (9) Late Payments of Income.
-If a tenant receives any includable income at a date later than the date when the income would have been paid in the normal course (such as payment of past-due workers' compensation benefits for lost wages, past-due SSI or SSDI benefits, or retroactive salary increases, and if such income has not been included in the determination of household income), tenant shall report receipt of the income to the LHA within seven days after receipt.
-The LHA shall charge a one-time retroactive rent charge on account of any part of such income which in the normal course would have been paid at a time when tenant occupied an LHA unit.
-A tenant who receives and timely reports receipt of such income shall pay any such retroactive rent due on account of such income without interest upon receipt of a bill from the LHA.
-If tenant shall fail to report such income or shall fail to make such a one-time retroactive rent payment within 30 days of receipt of a bill, the LHA may charge interest on the additional rent due for the period beginning 30 days after receipt of the income at a rate of interest in accordance with law and the LHA's rules.
+If a Tenant receives any includable income at a date later than the date when the income would have been paid in the normal course (such as payment of past-due workers' compensation benefits for lost wages, past-due SSI or SSDI benefits, or retroactive salary increases, and if such income has not been included in the determination of Household income), Tenant shall report receipt of the income to the LHA within seven days after receipt.
+The LHA shall charge a one-time retroactive rent charge on account of any part of such income which in the normal course would have been paid at a time when Tenant occupied an LHA unit.
+A Tenant who receives and timely reports receipt of such income shall pay any such retroactive rent due on account of such income without interest upon receipt of a bill from the LHA.
+If Tenant shall fail to report such income or shall fail to make such a one-time retroactive rent payment within 30 days of receipt of a bill, the LHA may charge interest on the additional rent due for the period beginning 30 days after receipt of the income at a rate of interest in accordance with law and the LHA's rules.

 6.05: Determination of Gross Household Income and Net Household Income

 (1) The Computation of Net Household Income.
-Rent is a percentage of net household income, as provided in 760 CMR 6.04(1), (25%, 27%, 30%, or 32% except as provided in 760 CMR 6.04(1)(c) and (d)).
-In order to determine net household income, the LHA shall first determine gross household income.
-Gross household income includes the income items set out in 760 CMR 6.05(2) and excludes the non-income items set out in 760 CMR 6.05(3).
-The deductions set out in 760 CMR 6.05(4) are deducted from gross household income so computed, and the result is net household income.
+Rent is a percentage of net Household income, as provided in 760 CMR 6.04(1), (25%, 27%, 30%, or 32% except as provided in 760 CMR 6.04(1)(c) and (d)).
+In order to determine net Household income, the LHA shall first determine gross Household income.
+Gross Household income includes the income items set out in 760 CMR 6.05(2) and excludes the non-income items set out in 760 CMR 6.05(3).
+The deductions set out in 760 CMR 6.05(4) are deducted from gross Household income so computed, and the result is net Household income.

 (2) Inclusions in Gross Household Income.
-Gross household income shall be the total of the following items:
+Gross Household income shall be the total of the following items: